Retro Road Test

-Arguably the first ‘proper’ Audi after Volkswagen took over the company in 1966, the ‘F103’ was essentially a facelifted DKW F102 with a Daimler-Benz engine.
+Arguably the first ‘proper’ Audi after Volkswagen took over the company in 1966, the ‘F103’ was essentially a facelifted version of the DKW F102 with a Daimler-Benz engine.
 This range included an Audi 80, as the models were named after their power outputs.

-However, it was the ‘B1’ 80 of summer 1972 that heralded a truly new technical concept for Audi.
-While similar to the Audi 100 in that the newly-developed family of four-cylinder engines was allied to a front-wheel-drive chassis, the 80’s ‘negative roll radius’ steering geometry, which allowed it to stop in a straight line in severe braking situations, was revolutionary.
+However, it was the ‘B1’ 80, launched in summer 1972, that heralded a truly new technical concept for Audi.
+While similar to the Audi 100 in that its newly-developed family of four-cylinder engines was allied to a front-wheel-drive chassis, the 80’s ‘negative roll radius’ steering geometry, which allowed it to stop in a straight line in severe braking situations, was revolutionary.

 Its computer-designed safety cell and diagonally-split braking system were also both very advanced, as was the car’s lightweight construction.
 It exuded a level of quality rarely seen in a ‘lower middle’ car class at the time.

 The 80 won the European Car of the Year award in 1973, ahead of the Renault 5 and Alfa Romeo Alfetta.
-When it arrived in September 1973, the sporting GT version was marketed as ‘A new dimension in high-performance motoring’.
-Its 100hp 1.6-litre engine boasted a power output more akin to that of a typical 2.0-litre unit.
+When it arrived in September 1973, the sporting GT version was marketed as ‘a new dimension in high-performance motoring’.
+Its 100hp 1.6-litre engine boasted a power output more akin to that of a typical 2.0-litre motor.

 In the 1970s, performance-oriented versions of traditional saloon cars were a new trend.
 With its two-door body, the £2,910 Audi 80 GT was arguably a coupe, but so were its rivals.

 The Mk2 Ford Escort RS2000 was introduced in 1974.
 A regular rally winner – it took victory in the RAC Rally from 1975 until 1979 – it was powered by a 110hp 2.0-litre engine.
-The ‘E21’ BMW 316 meanwhile, offered a 90hp 1.6-litre engine and was in the thick of sporting saloon action, even though it was actually the entry-level 3 Series.
+The ‘E21’ BMW 316 meanwhile, offered a 90hp 1.6-litre engine and was considered a sporting saloon, despite being the entry-level 3 Series.

-The seemingly power-deficient 68hp Alfasud Ti was pitched against the 80 GT in contemporary road tests, too, while even the 80-based Volkswagen Passat TS (with 85hp) was seen as a rival.
+The seemingly power-deficient 68hp Alfasud Ti was also pitched against the 80 GT in contemporary road tests, while even the 80-based Volkswagen Passat TS (with 85hp) was seen as a rival.

-The Audi 80 B1’s new water-cooled ‘EA 827’ engine family would prove pivotal to the Volkswagen Group and would go on to power the first generation of new-age Volkswagens, most famously the Golf.
+The Audi 80 B1’s new water-cooled ‘EA 827’ engine family would prove pivotal to the Volkswagen Group and would go on to power the first generation of new-age VWs, most notably the Golf.

 In July 1976, the GT gained Bosch K-Jetronic fuel injection and became the GTE, with power rising to 110hp.
-That same year, the engine was dropped into Volkswagen Golf to create the legendary Mk1 GTI.
-It’s a practice that would continue; both the late 1970s ‘B2’ Audi 80 Sport and the GTE of 1984 featured the Golf GTI’s 1.8-litre engine.
+That same year, the same engine was dropped into the Volkswagen Golf to create the legendary Mk1 GTI.
+It’s a practice that would continue; both the late 1970s ‘B2’ Audi 80 Sport and the GTE of 1984 featured the 1.8-litre engine from the Golf GTI.

 Open the door of Audi UK’s heritage 80 GT and the build quality that still serves the marque today is very much in evidence.
 Settle yourself into the Recaro seat and, while the steering wheel could challenge that of a bus for size, it looks suitably sporty with its leatherette rim and aluminium spokes.
 It’s a very simple cabin, with a smattering of protruding buttons that look like boiled sweets, plus a row of three auxiliary gauges nestled in the centre console.